The only team dynamics tool you need

 Technology should be your friend, which means you need to select the right tools you need to get the job done.

-Atlassian found that on average, 31 hours per month get wasted in meetings, and the annual cost of unnecessary, spam-like, and poorly written email ranges in the thousands of dollars.
-That shows why it's key to choose the right collaborative tools for your team to cut down on wasted time and poor team dynamics.
+Atlassian found that on average, 31 hours per month get wasted in meetings6.
+The annual cost of unnecessary, spam-like, and poorly written email ranges in the thousands of dollars.
+That shows why it's key to choose the right collaborative tools to cut down on wasted time and poor team dynamics.

 10. Recognize motivational bias